Financial Aid Quick Answers

 Financial Aid appeals are considered for extenuating circumstances such as injury, illness, a death in the immediate family, or undue hardship.
 If this applies to you, you have the option to submit a written appeal to the Financial Aid Office.
-The deadline for submitting your appeal is usually four weeks prior to the end of the term.
 Make sure to provide any supporting documentation regarding your special circumstances.
 If your written appeal is denied, you have the option to request a personal appearance with the appeal committee.
 If you need to request a personal appearance, only you are allowed to represent yourself to the committee.
-Please stop in one of our offices and speak with an advisor about the appeal process.
+Please stop in one of our offices and speak with an advisor about the appeal process and appeal deadlines.

-To start the financial aid appeal process, please visit or speak with a campus financial aid representative.
-Appeals require you to gather important documents and meet with a counselor in the educational planning and counseling center, so please allow plenty of time to complete the process.
+To start the financial aid appeal process, please visit or speak with a financial aid representative.
+Appeals require you to gather important documents and meet with a counselor in the educational planning, counseling, and completion center, so please allow plenty of time to complete the process.
 If this is your first time to submit an appeal, please check with the campus where you will be submitting your appeal to schedule an appointment.
 First time appeals are reviewed at the campus and the advisor will let you know the outcome at the end of your meeting.
 If it is not your first time to submit a financial aid appeal, your packet will be collected and forwarded to the appeal committee for further review.
 The committee meets once a week during peak periods and every other week throughout the term.
 You will be notified on their decision by email.